How to Reduce Average Handle Time

 When implemented strategically, AHT improvement becomes a competitive advantage, enhancing patient access, protecting staff wellbeing, and strengthening operational performance across the entire organization.

-What is a good average handle time in healthcare?
+What is average handle time (AHT) in healthcare?

-How can medical practices reduce average call duration?
+How can medical practices reduce average handle time without reducing care quality?

-Should healthcare organizations focus only on lowering AHT?
+Should healthcare practices focus only on lowering AHT?